JessRudder/RailsConf/talk-draft.md

 Every.
 Single.
 Time.

-She'd wait for that transaction to end and then she'd try to sneak something else in there.
+She'd wait for the register to close...signaling that the transaction had officially come to an end.
+Then she'd try to sneak something else in there.

 Which brings me to our topic - safety and security in coffee shops.